amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

 What's the runtime of this code?
 If it is the first element, then adding to the root is *O(1)*.
-However, finding the last element is *O(n)*.
+However, finding the last item is *O(n)*.

-Now, removing an element from the end of the list has a similar code.
+Now, removing an element from the end of the list has similar code.
 We have to find the current before last and make its `next` reference `null`.

 <a id="SinglyLinkedList.removeLast"></a>
 {% codeblock LinkedList.prototype.removeLast lang:js mark:10 %}